timjogorman/Multisentence-AMR-guidelines/ms-amr.md

             :ARG1 (p / person :name (n / name :op1 "Bill"))
             :ARG2 (i2 / it)))

-"That's what he's charged with"
+"That's what I don't like"
 (t / that
-      :ARG2-of (c / charge-05
+      :ARG2-of (l / like-01 :polarity -
-            :ARG1 (h / he)))
+            :ARG1 (i / i)))
 ```

-For such a small set of options, we may want to actually represent that as Set/Member relationship between "that" and the things that constitute the "that" relationship, the "steal-01" and "try-01".
-But consider that this a slippery slope; instead of the first two sentences, one might have had a whole discourse describing the details of someone's crime; in that context, we would definitely not want 'that' to contain all the mentions in that entire discourse.
+**IF** it is viable to capture the set of variables that the "that" is referring to, we want to do so.
+We make a "Set/Member" link, and treat "that" or "do so" as the superset, and treat the actual things that define that term as the members of the set.
+In this case, the members would be "steal-01" and "try-01".

-Because of that slippery slope, there needs to be a simple cut-off.
-For simplicity, we'll just use two rules:
+However, sometimes it will **not** be easy for you to link to these.
+For the same of consistency, a valid set of prior discourse units must pass these tests:
-- If there's a single thing (or "and" instance) that "that" refers to, make an identity chain and link them together.
+- It must be a contiguous set of prior sentences
-- If the term refers equally to a very cleanly defined Set of different factors of the same type, constituting a stretch of prior AMRs (roughly 5 or less) without any AMRs that are tangential or details, and if you can genuinely view it as a Set with those members, then mark it as Set/Member.
+- It must be the top variables of each AMR
-- Otherwise, do not annotate it as anything
+- it should not encompass more than five prior AMRs.

-**AMR conference call discussion point** alternatively: - Otherwise, make a special "PriorDiscourse" chain, and only add this demonstrative to it.
+We acknowledge that these may seem arbitrary, but we want to avoid letting you annotate huge spans of prior discourse.

-### Vague Discourse Reference with Implicit Arguments
+**What if there is a discourse context with an implicit argument?**

-Consider out of context a sentence like:
+Consider a sentence like:
 ```
 But we left early
 (c / contrast-01